 If you prefer the versatility of cash, you can redeem for a PayPal credit for slightly less value: 8.3 cents per point.
 Note that the email address you used to register with LifePoints must match your PayPal email.
-If it doesn’t, you can add the LifePoints email to your PayPal account.
+If it doesn’t, you’ll need to add the LifePoints email to your PayPal account.

 Whether you redeem for a gift card or PayPal credit, it’ll take up to 10 business days to receive it.

 You Know How Long the Surveys Take and How Much You’ll Earn – Survey topics aren’t revealed beforehand but the estimated time to complete and the rewards rate are.
 This is important because you know going in how much of a time commitment you’re making and what the payoff will be.
 If you only have a few minutes to spare, you can zero in on the 5-minute surveys while leaving the 30-minute biggies for another time.

 Earn Rewards Fast – I like that you can cash in your LifePoints for a gift card with as little as 550 points.
 Realistically, you could earn that within the first week.

 Flexible Redemption Options – When it comes time to cash in your LifePoints, you can choose between several popular gift cards (Amazon, Groupon, iTunes, and more), a PayPal credit, or a charitable donation.
 This variety means there’s something for everyone.